 When encountering a pleasant sensation during petting, our skin is tied to a part of the brain called the anterior cingulate cortex.
 This is the area responsible for our emotional processing.

 When we feel something pleasant on our skin, we respond with positive emotional feelings.
-The anterior cingulate cortex reacts to all kinds of enjoyable sensations, including playing with animals.
+The anterior cingulate cortex reacts to enjoyable sensations, including playing with animals.
 Patting and stroking animals involves responses that make them particularly positive for humans.

 Playing with a pet has positive psychological effects.
-Having a pet in our life comes with positive effects because of our closeness to them, and this emotional connection helps our mental health.
+Having a pet in our life has positive results because of our closeness to them, and this emotional connection helps our mental health.

 According to numerous studies, petting animals can lower our stress levels and heart rate and release positive hormones.

-The British psychological society has reported that several experiments prove that petting an animal reduces blood pressure and heart rate, tied to a feeling of stress.
+The British psychological society has reported that several experiments prove that petting an animal reduces blood pressure and heart rate, which is tied to a feeling of stress.